 An application to the court outside the time limit will be granted in limited circumstances.

 We know that the divorce process can be strenuous for both parties.
-If you would like more information on how we can assist you with your property settlement matter or any other family law matters, do not hesitate to contact us on 9963 9800 or contact us here.
+If you would like more information regarding a property settlement matter or any other family law matter, do not hesitate to contact Etheringtons Family Lawyers in North Sydney on (02) 9963 9800.